Alexander Jeremejeff: BK Häcken

 with Jeremejeff having joined BK Häcken in October 2013, Jeremejeff made his debut for BK Häcken in a 3–1 defeat at IF Elfsborg on 4 April 2014.

 Malmö FF

-In July 2016, Jeremejeff signed for Malmö FF on a two-and-a-half year contract.
+In July 2016, Jeremejeff signed for Malmö FF on a two-and-a-half-year contract.

 Return to BK Häcken

 In the summer of 2018, Jeremejeff rejoined former club BK Häcken for an undisclosed fee, rumoured to be 5,000,000 SEK.

 Dynamo Dresden

-On 13 August 2019, Jeremejeff signed for German 2.
-Bundesliga Dynamo Dresden on a two-year contract for an undisclosed fee.
+On 13 August 2019, Jeremejeff signed for 2.
+Bundesliga club Dynamo Dresden on a two-year contract for an undisclosed fee.
 On 18 August 2019, he scored on his Dresden debut; the winning goal in a 2–1 victory at home to 1.
 FC Heidenheim.
-After a further 5 appearances and a goal, Jeremejeff tore his calf muscle in a 4–1 defeat to local rivals Erzgebirge Aue on 29 September 2019, ruling him out until late October.
+After a further five appearances and a goal, Jeremejeff tore his calf muscle in a 4–1 defeat to local rivals Erzgebirge Aue on 29 September 2019, ruling him out until late October.